gofynd/fdk-client-swift/documentation/platform/THEME.md

-Retrieve themes specific to a company.
+Retrieve a list of themes available for a specific company.

 *Returned Response:*